jiashengguo/zenstack-markdown/README.md

 ZenStack Markdown Plugin is a standard plugin of [ZenStack](https://github.com/zenstackhq/zenstack) to generate markdown from the ZModel schema with Mermaid ERD diagram.

+Do you know the Mermaid's official SaaS product, [MermaidChart](https://www.mermaidchart.com/), is powered by ZenStack？😉

 ## Example

 -   [Post](#Post)